yaqwsx/KiKit/doc/installation.md

   - [Linux](#installation-on-linux)
   - [Windows](#installation-on-windows)
   - [MacOS](macosInstallation.md) (**Extra steps are required, please, read the guide**)
-  - Or you can run KiKit inside [Docker](#running-kikit-via-docker) - which might be useful e.g., for continuous integration.
+  - Or you can run KiKit inside [Docker](#running-kikit-via-docker) - which provides the KiKit CLI in a known environment with all dependencies, and might also be useful e.g., for continuous integration.
   - If you would like to install special version of KiKit (e.g., nightly or a specific feature under development), please follow [Installing a special version of KiKit](#installing-a-special-version-of-kikit).